 6. Sentence Method

-This approach is perfect for capturing large quantities of detailed information without losing context.
-With the Sentence Method, students will turn every new idea into a unique sentence and arrange it in an indented list.
-In other words, it can be likened to a fact-based story.
+The Sentence Method is a fantastic note-taking strategy that’s great for capturing large quantities of detailed information without losing context.
+Challenge your learners to turn every new idea into a condensed sentence before arranging it in an indented list.

 Learn More: Medium